 Considerations:

-- Deployment pipelines and advanced lifecycle management features require Premium or Fabric capacity, limiting accessibility for Pro-only environments.
+- Deployment pipelines and advanced lifecycle features require Premium tiers.

-Key features every marketing dashboard platform should have
+Key features every marketing dashboard platform should offer

 Automated reporting and custom templates